Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 Effect on yolk sac area | None | Increase | None | Increase | None | None |

 We sought to identify sensitive targets of AFFF toxicity beyond the morphometric assessment in larval zebrafish.
 Because PFOS was the most abundant compound in the AFFF formulation, it was predicted that there would be similarity in phenotypes of larvae developmentally exposed to PFOS or AFFF.
 Our lab has identified the pancreas, both the exocrine pancreas and the endocrine beta cell islet, as tissues that are sensitive to PFOS exposures.
-Previous studies have shown developmental exposure of 16 microMolars, or approximately 8 milligrams per liter, PFOS disrupted the normal morphology of the exocrine pancreas (Sant et al. 2017).
-Similarly, exposure to 4.40 times 10 begin superscript negative 4 end superscript percent AFFF (containing 1.38 milligrams per liter PFOS) in the present study yielded a significant increase in stunted (less than 10 percent controls) and severely stunted (less than 1 percent controls) pancreata (Figure 8).
+Previous studies have shown developmental exposure of , or , PFOS disrupted the normal morphology of the exocrine pancreas (Sant et al. 2017).
+Similarly, exposure to AFFF (containing PFOS) in the present study yielded a significant increase in stunted ( controls) and severely stunted ( controls) pancreata (Figure 8).
 However, growth of beta cell islets of the endocrine pancreas was affected, following exposure to PFOS alone but not following exposure to the AFFF mixture.
-Developmental exposures to 32 microMolars, or 16 milligrams per liter, PFOS were previously shown to cause a reduction in beta cell cluster area and increased aberrant islet morphology at 48 and 168 hpf (Sant et al. 2017).
-Here, AFFF exposure up to 4.40 times 10 begin superscript negative 4 end superscript percent AFFF (containing 1.38 milligrams per liter PFOS) yielded no significant impact on beta cell morphology or overall size of the structure (Figure 8).
+Developmental exposures to , or , PFOS were previously shown to cause a reduction in beta cell cluster area and increased aberrant islet morphology at 48 and 168 hpf (Sant et al. 2017).
+Here, AFFF exposure up to AFFF (containing PFOS) yielded no significant impact on beta cell morphology or overall size of the structure (Figure 8).

 ---|---|---|---|---|